 Project

-The Royal Golden Cocoon of Java: Cricula Trifenestrata is a successful initiative that showcases the possibility of international collaboration and open science that utilizes "pests" to create an inclusive zero-emission industry, healthy cultural tourism and afforestation while revitalising land biodiversity.
+The Royal Golden Cocoon of Java: Cricula Trifenestrata is a successful initiative that showcases the possibility of international collaboration and open science that utilizes "pests" to create an inclusive zero-emission industry, healthy cultural tourism and afforestation while revitalising land biodiversity; since 1990s.

 By collaborating with Professor Dr Hiromu Akai and Mr Hidenori Nakanishi (Master Wild Silk Craftsman), the Royal Family of Yogyakarta is the pioneer in utilizing the Cricula golden cocoons into export quality wild silk yarns and crafts, which has high demand in the Japanese market who understand and appreciate Cricula wild silk as a superior and healthy material.